arifr4chman/sg_hdb_price_vs_demographic/README.md

 # Team-53
- Team 53's group project GitHub repository for MGT 6203 (Canvas) Summer of 2023 semester.
+ Team 53's group project GitHub repository for MGT 6203 (Canvas) Summer of 2023 semester in Georgia Tech.
  Here are some explanations of folders inside the repository.

   Data folder: